 While the food is vegan, a lot of customers are not actually vegans or vegetarian at all.
 The food is so tasty, even those who normally eat meat with every meal will come to dine at V Spot.

 They offer some amazing vegan versions of standard restaurant cuisine.
 At first glance you’d be forgiven for thinking you’d entered the wrong restaurant as many of the menu items sound as if they are packed full of meat.
 But, this is not so.
-Everything served up in V Spot is 100% vegan.
+Everything served up in V Spot is 100% vegan, using the healthiest vegetables grown on the planet!
 So any vegan or vegetarian spotting an item on the menu such as Buffalo chicken, burgers, chicken cutlet or BLT club can rest assured, no animals were harmed in the making of any of these dishes.

 The chicken cutlet dish is especially popular and it’s no wonder.
 This was a collaboration of several traditional Columbian recipes, brought to the restaurant by the owner’s father and his brother.
 The cutlet of course is not made from chicken.
 Instead it is made from tempeh, which for those of you unfamiliar with it is a type of fermented soybean cake that has a lot of health benefits.
 The tempeh is mixed with lentils, carrots, black beans and peas.
 Then a special secret blend of herbs and spices is added.
 The cutlet is grilled, giving it a unique smoky flavor and it is served up with guacamole and red peppers, grilled to perfection.
 What a delight it is!